quattor/configuration-modules-core/docs/mysql/index.md

 - password : user MySQL password.
 Must be a cleartext password.
 - rights : list of MySQL privileges to grant to the user.

+### serviceName option

+Name of the mysql service.
+Valid values are 'mysql', 'mysqld' and 'mariadb'.
+Defaults to 'mysqld'.

 ### DEPENDENCIES